Summer & Cinnamon

 Pasta bars are especially popular at weddings because they offer comfort food with elegant presentation.

 If your wedding includes multiple food stations or appetizers during cocktail hour, pasta portions can be reduced slightly.
+If you're serving appetizers during cocktail hour, plan those quantities first using my appetizers per person guide — it directly affects how much pasta you'll need.

 For dessert planning, many couples also include a dessert table.
 If you're coordinating the full menu, our wedding dessert table portion guide can help calculate sweet options as well.